 I can sink into a hot bath and notice my muscles relaxing.
 I love the feeling of easing my muscles and slowing my breaths in warm water.

 Singing happens with my whole body.
 My mouth, my throat, my lungs, my head, my legs, my ears.
-Singing loudly makes my body feel awake and energized and empowered.
+Singing loudly makes my body feel awake, energized, and empowered.

 A good novel or movie can transport my body to some other place entirely.
 Sometimes it feels wonderful to allow my body to try on different stories.